-The 2018 Land Rover Range Rover Velar is an implicit admission by the automaker: Yes, we understand that not all Range Rovers will traverse jungles.
+The 2018 Land Rover Range Rover Velar is mid-size luxury SUV and an admission by the automaker: Yes, we understand that not all Range Rovers will traverse jungles.

 It succeeds as both, which is how we arrive at our 8.2 overall rating.
 Few vehicles rate as highly as the new Velar, but it doesn’t come cheaply.
 The new Velar starts at just over $50,000 and ends up somewhere around a small villa in Italy.
 (Read more about how we rate cars.)